The REST API for the Wowza Streaming Cloud™ service is subject to request limits, which are explained in this article.

 |Stream sources||You can create up to 10 within 3 hours in the API and/or in the user interface|

 |Stream targets||You can create up to 10 within 3 hours in the API and/or in the user interface|

 |Geo-blocking||For any Wowza CDN HLS or HDS stream target, you can block or whitelist a total of up to about 22 locations and IP addresses, in any combination|

 Create a pool of resources

 These limits apply only to the number of new resources you can create within a three-hour period.
-You can create additional resources in the next three-hour window, and there's no limit to the total number of Wowza Streaming Cloud resources (transcoders, stream sources, and stream targets) that you can have provisioned and ready to use in your account.
+You can create additional resources in the next three-hour window, and there's no limit to the total number of Wowza Streaming Cloud resources (live streams, transcoders, stream sources, and stream targets) that you can have provisioned and ready to use in your account.

 Particularly in high-volume production environments, we recommend that you manage API limits by creating a pool of resources, configured for your specific streaming needs, in advance.
 This way, you always have resources available when you need them.